evg4b/uncors/README.md

 ## NPM (Cross-platform)

-You can install uncors as node package in your project with the following commands:
+To install uncors as a node package in your project, you can use the following commands:

 Via npm: